Willow Shields

 Willow Shields (born June 1, 2000) is an American actress.
-She rose to widespread fame for her portrayal of Primrose Everdeen in the sci-fi dystopian adventure film series The Hunger Games (2012–2015), which is one of the highest-grossing film franchises of all time.
-She earned nominations for a Young Hollywood Award and an MTV Award for her performance in the franchise's second and final installments respectively.
+She is known for her portrayal of Primrose Everdeen in the sci-fi dystopian adventure film series The Hunger Games (2012–2015).
+She earned nominations for a Young Hollywood Award and an MTV Award for her performance in the franchise's second and fourth installments respectively.

 Shields made her acting debut with a guest appearance on the drama series In Plain Sight (2009), and subsequently starred in a supporting role in the television film Beyond the Blackboard (2011).
-Following The Hunger Games series, she has since achieved mainstream recognition for headlining the international-production fantasy film Into the Rainbow (2017), and playing Lorian in the drama film Woodstuck or Bust (2019) and Serena in the Netflix drama series Spinning Out (2020).
+Following The Hunger Games series, she has since achieved mainstream recognition for headlining the international-production fantasy film Into the Rainbow (2017), and playing Lorian in the drama film Woodstock or Bust (2019) and Serena in the Netflix drama series Spinning Out (2020).

 Early life

 Willow Shields was born in Albuquerque, New Mexico, the daughter of Carrie and Rob Shields, an art teacher.
-She has a twin sister, Autumn, and an older brother, River, both of whom are also actors.
+Her older brother, River, and twin sister, Autumn, are also actors.